What is Inside Sales?

 What makes an inside sales program successful?

-If you want to build a solid and successful inside sales team, it’s important to understand that inside sales requires experience and a specific skill set.
+If you want to build a solid and successful inside sales team, it’s important to understand that it requires experience and a specific skill set.

 An inside sales representative must be comfortable reaching out and making multiple touches to prospects with whom they may never meet face to face.
-The inside sales rep is often the first experience a prospect will have with your company, so you want to make sure it’s a good one.
+They are often the first experience a prospect will have with your company, so you want to make sure it’s a good one.

 The job involves cold calling or responding to inbound leads, creating meaningful interactions with prospects, and then qualifying and nurturing the prospect well enough that they can be handed off to an outside sales representative as a solid lead.